-Belfast Harbour has published a document entitled Minimum Towage Requirements which is available for download at: https://www.belfast-harbour.co.uk/port/marine-services
+Belfast Harbour has published a document entitled Minimum Towage Requirements which is available for download at: BHC-MINIMUM-TOWAGE-REQUIREMENTS-2024-rev-2.pdf

 These Towage Requirements state the minimum towage for each berth, broken down into categories consisting of ship's length, vessel orientation and whether or not they are fitted with a bow thruster.
 It should be noted that these are minimum requirements and in no way, prevent the Master of a vessel or the Port Authorities from increasing the number or size of tugs as they see necessary.
 Where the requirements state 'individually risk assessed'; the Harbour Master, in consultation with the ship's Pilot and Master as appropriate, will decide upon the necessary towage.